-2.10.
-Labor Force Survey Statistical framework:
+2.10 Labor Force Survey Statistical framework

-- The LFS sample frame comprises a list of all residential dwellings in KSA constructed in 2020 in preparation for the Census of population.
-The frame includes identification of the building, dwelling identifiers, and for dwellings occupied in 2020 when the list was prepared, the telephone number and head of household ID of occupied residential dwellings. - The lists, maps and analytical specifications of the units have been developed to select a sample of dwellings. - The required metadata has been identified to create the statistical framework and the testing framework and verify its validity and use for the current survey cycle.
+- The LFS sample frame comprises a list of all residential dwellings in KSA constructed from the 2022 Census of Housing and Population.
+The frame includes identification of the building, dwelling identifiers, and for the dwellings occupied in 2022 when the list was prepared, the head of household telephone number and head of household ID of occupied residential dwellings. - The lists, maps and analytical specifications of the units have been developed to select a sample of dwellings. - The required metadata has been identified to create the statistical framework and the testing framework and verify its validity and use for the current survey cycle.

 The target population for the KSA Labor Force Survey (LFS) remains the non-institutional civilian population (15 years and over) residing in private dwellings.
 The eligibility criteria for the non-Saudi households is that they have been in the Kingdom for at least six months.
-It should be emphasized that the sampling unit is the dwelling and the household occupying the dwelling is the unit of observation, i.e., data are collected from the households occupying the dwelling.
+It should be emphasized that the sampling unit is the dwelling and the household occupying the dwelling is the unit of observation, i.e., data are collected from the households occupying the sampled dwelling.

-2.11.
-Sample Design:
+2.11 Sample Design

-The Labor Force Survey sample was redesigned and the introduction of the new sample design began in Q4 2021.
-As explained below, the final feature of the new design - sample rotation was fully implemented in Q1 2022.
+The Labor Force Survey sample was redesigned, and the introduction of the new sample design began in Q4 2022.
+The sample rotation feature of the sample with four rotation groups that was introduced in Q4 2021 has been maintained without any change.